-Myth #4: A slow heart rate means a weak heart.
+Myth No. 4: A slow heart rate means a weak heart.

 "People often think that if their resting heart rate is too slow, they are on the precipice of having their heart stop completely," Tomaselli says.
 In fact, it tends to be just the opposite.

 The heart is a muscle, and, like all muscles, it grows stronger with exercise.
 The stronger it is, the more efficient it is, taking fewer beats to pump blood throughout the body.
-So a heart with a resting heart rate under 50 (a condition known as bradycardia) is likely to be especially strong and healthy.
+So a heart with a resting heart rate under 60 (a condition known as bradycardia) may actually be more fit.
 That’s why highly conditioned athletes often have resting heart rates of 40 to 60 beats per minute.
-Famously fit bicycle racer Lance Armstrong, for example, reportedly has a resting heart rate of 32.
 (For more information on heart rate and fitness, read "The Truth About Heart Rate and Exercise.")